flipperdevices/blackmagic-esp32-s2/README.md

-# Black Magic Probe for ESP32-S2
+# Black Magic Probe for Unexpected Maker (ESP32) TinyPico

-WiFi/USB capable version of the famous Black Magic Probe debugger.
+(for use with the Flipper Zero)

+## Known issues:

+* LED lights up but won't change colours.
+Low priority.
+* Haven't yet tested GDB out.
+Working on it.
+* USB serial isn't working (the S2 used USB-CDC, but TinyPico uses a USB-UART)

 # Clone the Repository